yadutaf/docker-machine-driver-ovh/README.md

 3. Select the OpenStack tab
 4. If you need one, select "Add user"
 5. Click on wrench icon, on the right
-6. Select "Download an Openstack configuration file"
+6. Select "Download an OpenStack configuration file"

 ### 2. Source it